Xu Xiangqian: Political career

 In 1978, Xu was almost killed in an accident of Chinese HJ-73 ATGM demonstration when the missile suddenly malfunctioned and turned 180 degrees after traveling several hundred meters, flying in opposite direction toward the observation platform, where Xu and other top ranking Chinese officers were sitting, and landed right in front of the platform.
 It was fortunate for Xu and the others on the platform that the missile failed to explode, and they survived and remained there until the completion of the demonstration.
-Xu did not originally plan to attend the demonstration, but because both Ye Jianying and Nie Rongzhen, who originally planned to attend, were hospitalized at the time, Xu was invited instead.
+Xu did not originally plan to attend the demonstration, but because both Ye Jianying and Nie Rongzhen, who originally planned to attend, were hospitalized at the time, (Liu Bocheng had already retired by then to poor health) Xu was invited instead.

 Xu led the preparations for PLA operations in the Sino-Vietnam War in 1979.

 After resigning as Defense Minister in 1981, Xu remained active in politics.
 He served in the Politburo and the Central Committee, and was the vice chairman of the Central Military Commission.
 He was forced to resign his positions, along with Nie Rongzhen and Ye Jianying, in 1985.
 During the Tiananmen Square protests of 1989, he and Marshal Nie Rongzhen, published statements which, while calling for civil order, warned that the PLA should not resort to bloodshed to suppress the protests.

 Xu died in 1990.
 According to his wishes, no memorial service was to be conducted for him which was refused by the government and he was given a memorial with full military honours.
 He was cremated and his ashes were scattered across the Dabie, Daba, Taihang Mountains, and Hexi Corridor.
 His official obituary stated that "his life was a glorious one...
 Xu was an outstanding Communist, a great proletarian revolutionary, a strategist, and one of the founders of the Chinese People's Liberation Army."